The Mouth-Body Connection

 • Gums that are swollen, red, bleeding, or tender.

-• Your teeth are more sensitive than normal.
+• Teeth are more sensitive than normal.

-• You experience pain while chewing.
+• Pain while chewing.

 • You consistently have bad breath.